UMD-CS-STICs/389Lspring18/final-project/README.md

 - [20%] A list of any open questions you have.
 - [20%] A link to your updated (public) GitHub codebase.
 Make sure to include a `README.md` in your repo.

-You will submit the checkpoints to the submit server.
+You will submit the checkpoints (as a `.PDF`) to the submit server.
 If you are working as a group, then you only need to submit one checkpoint.

 #### Codebase